International Forum on Expert Finder Systems

 • Acknowledgement in Forum opening remarks

-• Complimentary Forum registration for one (meals included)
+• Complimentary Forum registration for three people

-• Logo displayed on poster board/panel on presentation
+• Logo displayed before each presentation

 Summary of Gold vs Silver Sponsorship